TUM Emeritus of Excellence Udo Lindemann

 “Decision-making is something you learn in industry”

-After gaining his PhD at TUM, Udo Lindemann worked in leading positions at the companies Renk and MAN.
+After gaining his PhD at TUM, Udo Lindemann worked in leading positions in industry.
 Go back to university?
 Only for the right professorial chair.
 And then the offer from TUM came.

 Math and the natural sciences were already Udo Lindemann’s favorite subjects at school.
 And while serving in the Bundeswehr, he also gained a fascination with all things technical.
 “I was excited about the fact that I understood more about technical matters than some of my trainers.”
 It therefore made sense when the young man from East-Westphalia studied Mechanical Engineering at the University of Hanover.
 When Klaus Ehrlenspiel, his doctoral supervisor at University of Hanover, followed the call to become Head of the Construction Technology Department at TUM, Lindemann went along with him.
 “Ehrenspiel has always given me important pointers in my academic career,” Udo Lindemann says, explaining his decision.